nightroman/FarNet/FSharpFar/README.md

 - Main `*.fs` source files in the `[fsc]` section.
 - Other `*.fs` files in the current panel.
 - `*.fsx` scripts in the current panel.
-- Some settings for debugging.

 Generated projects are `%TEMP%\_Project-X\Y.fsproj` where X and Y are based on configuration file name and directory and X includes some hash.

-***
-## Debugging

-You can debug scripts using Visual Studio debugger (ensure F# features enabled) and VSCode debugger (ensure F# and C# extensions installed).

-Debugging does not require generated F# projects but these projects make it easier to set the required breakpoints in scripts and start debugging.

-**Visual Studio**.
-The project is ready to debug by `F5` which starts Far Manager with the attached debugger.
-Alternatively, often more conveniently, attach the debugger to already running Far Manager.

-**VSCode**.
-The project comes with launch settings.
-Choose one of them: "Start Far", "Attach Far" (exactly one must be running), "Attach process" (you are prompted to choose), and start debugging.

-You can set debugging options in your configurations but you do not have to.
-When FSharpFar creates F# sessions and finds the attached debugger then the following options are added automatically: `--optimize-`, `--debug:full`, `--define:DEBUG`.
-Just make sure a session is created after attaching the debugger, not before.
-Otherwise, remove the old session manually.

 ***
 ## Interactive